jmcooper/angular-hogwarts-tdd-kata/README.md

 Acceptance: Students attempting to register for multiple classes at the same time will be shown a message saying this is not allowed and the second class will not be added to their schedule.

-### Allow Registering for Multiple Simultaneous Classes with Time-Turner
+### Allow Multiple Simultaneous Classes with  a Time-Turner

 Acceptance: Students with a time-turner will be allowed to register for multiple classes at the same time.